Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 She went on to describe what she called a “cycle of manipulation,” with the member promising change yet never delivering.

-Alex said he would also say that telling the pastors would have him removed from important areas in the church and “the spiritual health of others would be affected,” leading to her staying silent in fear of negatively affecting others.
+He would also say that telling the pastors would have him removed from important areas in the church and “the spiritual health of others would be affected,” leading to her staying silent in fear of negatively affecting others, she said.

 Alex later ended the situation herself, stating that it “wasn’t going to end unless I did something.”
 She cut all contact with him, blocking and “avoid[ing] him at all costs.”
 They only spoke months later, according to Alex, when they had a final conversation.

-Soon after, Alex would report the situation to one of the leaders in the church and Alex said the leader responded that “they weren’t surprised” because “it had happened before.”
+Soon after, Alex reported the situation to one of the leaders in the church.
+She said the leader responded that “they weren’t surprised” because “it had happened before.”
 Another meeting with a separate leader followed.
+There, Alex learned she was only one of four Christland girls who had reported him.

-“[They were] like, ‘You’re not the only girl, there’s three others we know about …’ and obviously, that’s like a slap in the face …,” Alex said.
-“But then [the leader] goes on to start talking about how … my ‘conscious[ness] clearly wasn’t super strong, otherwise I would have said something sooner’ and that ‘obviously, it takes two.’
+“Obviously, that’s a slap in the face …,” Alex said.
+“But then [the leader] goes on to start talking about how … my ‘Conscious[ness] clearly wasn’t super strong, otherwise I would have said something sooner,’ and that, ‘Obviously, it takes two.’
 That I need to ‘recognize my own part in this.’”

-Soon after, Alex said she realized that others in the church had been told what she went through by the leaders, with many putting the blame on her rather than the perpetrator.
+Soon after, Alex said she realized that others in the church had been told what she went through by the leaders she spoke to.
+They began blaming her rather than the perpetrator.

 “It made me wish I had never said anything,” Alex said.
 “At this point, I just feel completely violated and blamed for what happened.
 It just felt like I was in trouble, that I had let this happen.
 That he was a man and that temptation was temptation and that it was my job to not be that way.”

-Alex was told by members that she dressed too provocatively, a statement she disagreed with, as she said others in the church often wore more revealing clothing, and that she was “too friendly with men.”
+Alex was told by members that she dressed too provocatively, a statement she disagreed with, and that she was “too friendly with men.”
 Soon after, Paull had his meeting with Christland in response to the leaked court documents detailing Morgan’s indictment.

 This prompted her to search for LTN, where she read the stories of those affected by Paull, Morgan and The Network.